-But as the minstrel sang, Ulysses held his purple cloak before his face, for he was a whirl.
+Whereupon, clad in his mantle as he was, he took a quoit, heavier far than such as the Phæacians were wont to throw, and sent it with a whirl.
 It hurtled through the air, so that the brave Phæacians crouched to the ground in fear, and it fell far beyond all the rest.

-Then Athené, for she had taken upon herself the guise of a Phæacian man, marked the place where it fell, and spake, saying: "Stranger, verily, even a blind man might discern this token of thy strength, for it is not lost among the others, but lies far beyond them.
+Then Athené, for she had taken upon herself the guise of a Phæacian man, marked the place were it fell, and spake, saying:

+"Stranger, verily, even a blind man might discern this token of thy strength, for it is not lost among the others, but lies far beyond them.
 Be of good courage, therefore, in this contest; at least, none of the Phæacians shall surpass thee."

 Then was Ulysses glad, seeing that he had a friend among the people, and he said: "Now match this throw, young men, if ye can.
 Soon will I cast another after it, as far, or further yet.
 Nay, if any man is so minded, let him rise up and contend with me, for I will match myself in wrestling or boxing, or even in the race, with any man in Phæacia, save Laodamas only, for he is my friend.
 I can shoot with the bow, and only Philoctetes could surpass me; and I can cast a spear as far as other men can shoot an arrow.
-But as for the race, it may be that some one might outrun me, for I have suffered much on the sea."
+But as for this race, it may be that some one might outrun me, for I have suffered much on the sea."